 Average 7 year life washing twice a week = 700kg of CO2 (YOU can help this one, wash at a lower temperature)

 Average fully loaded production footprint is another 700kg of CO2 a year

-Upcycled Appliances has recommissioned 5000 machines in ten years
+Upcycled Appliances has recommissioned 7500 machines in eleven years